ashutoshmjain/homepage/_posts/2017-08-03-write-like-a-coder.md

 	rec voice-memo.ogg
 	#will do the same in ogg format

-To save space on your disc you can always convert .wav or .ogg files into mp3s
+To save space on your disc you can always convert .wav files into mp3 format.

 	lame voice-memo.wav voice-memo.mp3

 Converting wav files to mp3 format yields a 90% space savings but mp3 is not a free format.
-Rather use open .ogg format that sometimes give even better results than mp3 in terms of space saving without any perceptible loss in audio quality.
+Rather use open .ogg format that sometimes give even better compression than mp3 without any perceptible loss in audio quality.
 SoX can convert to .ogg without any other package (eg lame)

 	sox voice-memo.wav voice-memo.ogg